ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 At the beginning of my career, a huge portion of the programming world went down a rabbit hole called _Object-Oriented Programming_ (OOP).
 That particular Wonderlandian dream has lasted for decades, but in recent years we've finally started waking up from it.
-I've had a number of conversations with fellow OOP teachers and all of us are beginning to feel quite foolish that we didn't see the illusions earlier.
+I've had a number of conversations with fellow OOP teachers, and all of us are beginning to feel quite foolish that we didn't see the illusions earlier.
 But those illusions were both complex and compelling.

 This book is one attempt to help undo the damage produced by the illusion of OOP.